silvncr/watchword-bot/README.md

 >
 > This system is intended to reflect the game's behaviour, but it's ultimately arbitrary.
 There may be discrepancies.
 Where possible, it will be updated to better reflect what happens in-game.

+### Word definitions

+- `/data/dictionary_combined.json` stores the definitions of known words, and is compiled from various online sources.
+Note that not all words in the Watchword dictionary are defined.
+You can check the dictionary coverage for a wordlist version with the `/coverage` command, ~~or interactively in the web interface~~ (coming soon).

 ### Watchword versions

 - `/data/watchword_versions.json` contains a list of supported Watchword versions.
 The newest version is always at the top of the list.